alessandrotenaglia/MRL/README.md

 # Machine and Reinforcement Learning in Control Applications

-Teaching material for the course "Machine and Reinforcement Learning in Control Applications" at the University of Rome "Tor Vergata", academic year 2021/2022
+Teaching material for the course "Machine and Reinforcement Learning in Control Applications"

+University of Rome "Tor Vergata", academic year 2021/2022

 ## Authors